 All magnet mount antennas come with all three components wrapped into one piece.
 Magnet antennas are fantastic for vehicles with metal roofs.
-If you have a pickup, they are probably one of (if not the best) antenna choice for your truck.
-They are easy to install, they are mounted as high up as you can get, and are centrally located so you can get a great signal all the way around with no directional bias and no clearance issues.
+If you have a pickup, they are probably one of your best (if not the best) antenna choices for your truck.
+They are easy to install, they are mounted as high up as you can get, and they are are centrally located so you can get a great signal all the way around with no directional bias and no clearance issues.

 These are not the best options for soft-top or fiberglass tops vehicles.
 The coil of these antennas is at the bottom.
 Since we want that coil at or above the roofline that really puts a limit on where you can put these.
 If you can’t mount these to the roof, you’re kind of out of luck.

 For range, a 3’ magnet mount will receive from 2 to 4 miles of range and a 5’ size will get you 5 to 7 miles of range.

 A center-load antenna has a very stiff metal shaft on the bottom with a plastic coil in the middle that houses the coil and a really thin whip that goes up from there.